USRSE/usrse23/_posts/2023-03-17-notebook-submission-tutorial.md

 - walk through the technical details of using our templates to submit a notebook
 - give a quick overview of the peer review process

-As this is our first year accepting notebook submissions, we anticipate this being a productive session with lots of Q&A. This session will be recorded for reference.